Discover the Spice Island through our Grenada family travel blog as we explore the food, attractions, and places to stay on the island.

-Breathe It All In With Our Guide To Grenada Travel
+Breathe It All In With Our Family Travel Guide To Grenada

 Grenada is a windward island in the Southern Caribbean.
 It’s lush, green and mountainous landscape and gorgeous beaches have not yet put it on the hot tourist radar.
 So this means that travel in Grenada is still fairly inexpensive, and you won’t be pushing through crowds of tourists to experience the best parts of the island.
 Grenadians are friendly and passionate about their country.
 And after exploring it ourselves, it’s easy to see why.
 Combine the local hospitality with delicious the delicious Grenada food and it’s a recipe for heaven!